Table of Contents

 Lawyers working in this field represent workers’ rights and the relationship between employers and employees.

 Their main objective is to assist individuals with matters related to the workplace.

-This field is responsible for overseeing environmental issues such as exploitive use of natural resources, pollution, deforestation, and seeking alternative energy sources.
+This field is responsible for overseeing environmental issues.
+Thanks to lawyers in this field, Mother Nature is protected against exploitive use of natural resources, pollution, deforestation, and seeking alternative energy sources.

-Once you have completed your SPM or O-Level examination, you may enrol yourself either into a Foundation in Law, A-Level, AUSMAT, STPM, SACE, or others.
+Once you have completed your SPM or O-Level examination, you may enrol on a pre-university course before you study Law in Malaysia.
+The programmes available include Foundation in Law, A-Level, AUSMAT, STPM, and SACE.

 - SPM / O-Level: min.
 5Cs including Bahasa Melayu

 The course can take up to 2 years to complete and costs from RM 14,000.
 After completing this, only then may you move on to a Bachelor of Law.